wangjing0/gitme/README.md

 ## Features

 - Analyzes git diffs to generate contextually relevant commit messages
-- Operates only on local git repositories, NO remote interaction
 - Detects untracked files and prompts to add them
 - Supports staged changes only or all modified files
-- Direct commit and push to upstream branch with user confirmation on every step
+- Direct commit and push to upstream branch with user confirmation on every step, extremely lightweight and fast.
 - **Multiple AI Providers**: Choose between Anthropic or OpenAI, default is Anthropic
 - Model options for both providers
 - File changes and commit message history for logging, search and review at local